The Flash (2014 TV series): Design

 The costume was designed by Colleen Atwood, who also designed the costumes for Arrow.
 It features a burgundy color scheme, a masked helmet, and gold accents throughout, and went through multiple adjustments from the moment it was placed in computer renderings to the day of filming the pilot.
 Primarily made of leather, the suit contains areas with a stretchable material to allow Gustin room to bend.
 According to Atwood "It was all about a costume that could sell speed, Grant [Gustin] was continually moving in the suit, so it had to be designed to make that all happen visually and functionally."
 It initially took Gustin approximately 40 minutes to get into his costume, as the first cowl was prosthetic and had to be zipped and glued to his face.
 This was cut down to approximately 15 minutes by episode eight, when designers were able to develop a new cowl that easily slid over Gustin's face and locked into place.
 Maya Mani replaced Atwood as the costume designer for the second season and made slight changes to the Flash costume, such as changing the color of his crest from yellow to white, being faithful to the Flash costume from the comics.
+This same costume was used for the entirety of the third season.

+The main costume was redesigned for the fourth season.
+The new costume had a brighter color scheme, more gold accents throughout, gold earpieces, and lightning bolts on the arms and legs.
+The suit also featured a gold lightning belt.
+The costume was yet again redesigned for the shows fifth season, with the cowl's chinstrap and the suits' gold accents being removed.